-On Central Park West and 72nd Street is the Dakota, where the famous and glamorous have lived and died.
-Its best-known resident was John Lennon, who is immortalized across the street in Central Park's Strawberry Fields.
+On Central Park West and 72nd Street is the Dakota, a beautiful apartment building where some of New York’s most famous residents have lived.
+Its best-known tenant was John Lennon, who is immortalized across the street in Central Park's Strawberry Fields.

 Pack up a picnic lunch and head west to Riverside Park along the Hudson River.
-The promenade begins at 80th Street, wide enough for the throngs of strollers, dog-walkers, and inline skaters who take advantage of the cool river breeze.
-Docked at the 79th Street Boat Basin are the houseboats, motorboats, and yachts on which New Yorkers live and play.
+The promenade begins at 80th Street, wide enough for throngs of strollers, dog-walkers, and inline skaters enjoying the breeze from the Hudson River.
+Docked at the 79th Street Boat Basin are the houseboats, motorboats, and yachts on which a few privileged New Yorkers live and play.